Johneriksson88/BeatBuddies/README.md

 ### Asset

 - The Asset component is a good example of a dynamic reusable component.
 It takes three different props (spinner, src, message) and for example displays the loading spinner icon if passed the "spinner" prop, or an image if passed the "src" prop.
 - It is used almost everywhere where an API call is made and is shown to the user to indicate that the information is being loaded.

 ### Avatar

 - The Avatar component is used everywhere a profile picture is shown, for example along with the usernames in the PopularProfiles component.
 - The image size can be passed as a prop, making it usable in all formats.

+### Contact button

+- The contact button is the component that shows on the bottom right of all pages for a logged in user
+- It leads to the [contact form](#contact-form) where users can send a message to the site owner
+- Is is semantically a sticky footer, which is partly true since it always shows on the bottom of the page, only that it's narrower than a full width footer

 ### MoreDropDown